TERREMEMBER/znbase/docs/content/latest/secure/column-level-encryption.md

 ### Step 2.
 Enable `pgcrypto` extension

-* Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+* Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

     ```
-    $ ./ysqlsh -U yugabyte -W
+    $ ./ysqlsh -U ZNbase -W
     ```

-    When prompted for the password, enter the yugabyte password.
+    When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

     ```
     ysqlsh (11.2-YB-2.5.0.0-b0)
     Type "help" for help.

-    yugabyte=#
+    ZNbase=#
     ```

-* Enable `pgcrypto` extension on the YugabyteDB cluster
+* Enable `pgcrypto` extension on the ZNbaseDB cluster

     ```
-    You are now connected to database "yugabyte" as user "yugabyte".
+    You are now connected to database "ZNbase" as user "ZNbase".

-    yugabyte=# CREATE EXTENSION IF NOT EXISTS pgcrypto;
+    ZNbase=# CREATE EXTENSION IF NOT EXISTS pgcrypto;
     CREATE EXTENSION
     ```